joshb88/joshb88.github.io/notes.md

 This may be a good time for the wife to get back her flowers from the Maid-of-Honor.
 It may also be a good time to tell people what to do as the newlyweds (and wedding party) leave the area.

 - First, <u>**thank the guests for coming**</u>
-- After they leave, there will be a cocktail hour in a particular area while they take some photos
+- <s>After they leave, there will be a cocktail hour in a particular area while they take some photos</s>
-- Stay in a particular area (I'm not sure where yet) while this happens
+- <s>Stay in a particular area (I'm not sure where yet) while this happens</s>
 - **Have everyone rise as the couple walks out**

 ### After everyone is standing, announce them as the married couple:

 > I now give you, for the very first time, Mr. and Mrs. Kristopher and Alexia Stolte!

+## Recessional

+Everyone in the party will leave.
+When they have, the guests are free to leave to the cocktail hour.